PythonArithmetic

 outImage.setDataType(outImage.MLuint16Type)

-# set page extent to the whole slice
+# set page extent to the entire slice

 extent = outImage.imageExtent()